-The Doctor of Acupuncture Program is a hybrid program with primarily on-campus courses and some online courses.
+The Doctor of Acupuncture Program is delivered primarily on campus courses with some online courses.
 The program is designed to be completed in three years and eight months across 11 trimesters with a 14-week schedule per trimester.
 An additional week is designated for makeup classes, if necessary.
-Students are allowed to progress at a more moderate pace and extend their clinical practice beyond trimester 11.